 Building and growing a business can be very difficult—especially when income and capital aren’t always consistent.
-If you need to keep your business afloat, or grow certain aspects, there are merchant capital loan options that are available for businesses of all types.
+If you need to keep your business afloat, or grow certain aspects, there are many small business working capital loan options that are available for businesses of all types.

 - Business Line of Credit: Even if you don’t have an immediate need of cash, it can be beneficial to set up a line of credit—just in case.
 It is smart for emergencies, immediate needs, or in the event of unexpected opportunity that requires a little extra cash.
 You can improve your cash flow, borrow according to needs of the season, and eliminate the stress of large loans.